Corp-T/Corp-T/README.md

 Hi there, I'm Tarathep Siriuthen
 ==================================

-I am a recent graduate in Software Engineer with a strong focus on Machine Learning, continuously learning Machine Learning and eager to apply my knowledge and skills to real-world Machine Learning Projects.
+I am a recent graduate in Software Engineer with a strong focus on Machine Learning, continuously learning and eager to apply my knowledge and skills to real-world Machine Learning Projects.

 *   🌍  I'm based in Thailand
 *   ✉️  You can contact me at [t.siriuthen@gmail.com](mailto:t.siriuthen@gmail.com)